TeliaSoneraNorge/next-nodejs-passport-identity-seed/README.md

 * Clone the repository
 * Go to [https://console.telia.io](https://console.telia.io)
-* Register a 'NodeJS (Server)' application and write down your client id and secret
+* Register a 'NodeJS (Server)' application and write down your client id, secret and redirect url
 * Insert your client settings in the Passport configuration file under 'server -> config -> passport.js'
 ```
 var CLIENT_ID = 'YOUR_CLIENT_ID_HERE';